-Auckland Transport (AT) and the Puketāpapa Local Board are building a cycleway connecting Ernie Pinches Drive to Sandringham Road Extension (over State Highway 20) and past the Wesley Community Centre from Sheppard Avenue to Stoddard Road.
+Auckland Transport (AT) and the Puketāpapa Local Board built a cycleway connecting Ernie Pinches Drive to Sandringham Road Extension (over State Highway 20) and past the Wesley Community Centre from Sheppard Avenue to Stoddard Road.

-The new cycleway connects Ernie Pinches Drive, over SH20 to Sandringham Road Extension and through to the Wesley Community Centre, linking the SH20 cycleway to the shared paths in War Memorial Park.
+The new cycleway connects Ernie Pinches Drive, over SH20 to Sandringham Road Extension and through to the Wesley Community Centre, and links the SH20 cycleway to the shared paths in War Memorial Park.

 This project came out of an extensive public consultation and design process, with feedback from the local community playing an important role in shaping the scope and nature of the planned works.